-Meeting the housing needs of people of all ages and stages of life is a worthy goal.
+Multigenerational housing aims to meet the needs of people of all ages and stages of life.
 But what does that mean?
 Attributes like safe, affordable, walkable, and diverse meet most people’s criteria.
 But what about diversity that goes beyond race or gender?
-Does a society that lacks generational diversity bring a wealth of benefits…
+Does a society that lacks generational diversity bring a wealth of benefits to…

 Read MoreThe Importance of Respecting and Including Older Adults